chaqchase/chaqchase/README.md

 Hi, I'm Mohamed 👋

+I build software that runs in production.
+Systems people depend on.

 I'm the founder of [Fidelect](https://fidelect.com) and [Galvn](https://galvn.com).
-Previously built [Cronacl](https://cronacl.com), an AI-native execution workspace.

-[Fidelect](https://fidelect.com) is a modern Business OS for customer-centric brands.
-It unifies loyalty, CRM, campaigns, rewards, referrals, scheduling, analytics, and AI-powered support into one coherent system.
-Built for retail, clinics, beauty, gyms, and hybrid businesses that want measurable growth and deeper customer relationships.
-Not just loyalty software.
-A true operating system for physical and hybrid businesses.

-[Galvn](https://galvn.com) builds production-grade AI systems for businesses.
-We design agent architectures, knowledge retrieval systems, and tool integrations that deliver value immediately.
-Focused execution, real systems, no consultant lock-in.

-[Cronacl](https://cronacl.com) was an AI-native workspace designed for structured execution.
-It maintained context across conversations, executed multi-step workflows through specialized agents, and integrated deeply with external tools.
-The infrastructure and agent architecture developed there directly influence Fidelect today.
+I also work on [Cronacl](https://cronacl.com), an open-source effort focused on AI developer tools.

+[Fidelect](https://fidelect.com) is a system for running customer relationships end to end.
+Customers, loyalty, rewards, campaigns, messaging, and analytics all live in one place.
+It replaces the usual stack of disconnected tools with something that actually holds together in day-to-day use.

+[Galvn](https://galvn.com) is where I design and ship software for companies.
+Sometimes that includes AI, sometimes it doesn’t.
+The focus is simple.
+Build things that save time, reduce friction, and keep working under real usage.

+[Cronacl](https://cronacl.com) is where I build open-source AI tooling.
+The current focus is Sentinel, a local-first desktop workspace for working with AI inside real codebases.
+Files, terminals, diffs, and workflows live together so context doesn’t get lost.

-I'm a software engineer and technical consultant working across backend systems, full-stack applications, and infrastructure.
-I specialize in TypeScript and Rust, contribute to open source projects like Next.js and Tailwind CSS, and prioritize performance, clarity, and maintainability in everything I build.
+I work across backend systems, full-stack applications, and infrastructure.
+Mostly TypeScript and Rust.
+I care about performance, clarity, and systems that are easy to reason about once they grow.

-I created [lla](https://github.com/chaqchase/lla), a blazing fast open source ls replacement written in Rust with Git integration, plugin extensibility, and advanced search capabilities.
+I created [lla](https://github.com/chaqchase/lla), an open source `ls` replacement written in Rust.
+Fast, extensible, and built for everyday use.